nbrk/arcgrid-viewer/README.md

 ![alt text](https://github.com/nbrk/arcgrid-viewer/blob/master/doc/scr_alps.png "Screenshot")

-The program uses shades of red normalized by minimum and maximum value in the VAT of the curent dataset.
+The program uses shades of red (by default) normalized by minimum and maximum value in the VAT of the curent dataset.
 Black colour represents lower value than the red one.

 ## Installation
 The program depends on `gloss` and `arcgrid` libraries.
 The easiest way is to